django-danceschool/django-danceschool/docs/installation_production.rst

    "bash" to access a command line console for your app.
 3. At the command-line console, run the following, and follow the prompts at the command line to create a superuser and perform your school's initial setup:
-   - Create a superuser: ``python manage.py createsuperuser``
+   - Create a superuser: ``python3 manage.py createsuperuser``
-   - Setup the school with initial pages and sensible defaults: ``python manage.py setupschool``
+   - Setup the school with initial pages and sensible defaults: ``python3 manage.py setupschool``
 4. Type ``exit`` to close the command line process, close out of the console, navigate to https://<your-app>.herokuapp.com/ and enjoy!